Interplay among entanglement, measurement incompatibility, and nonlocality: Device-independent entanglement estimation

 In this subsection, we estimate the one-way distillable entanglement, $E_D^\rightarrow(\rho_{AB})$, depicted by the negative conditional entropy, $-H(A|B)$, via Bell nonlocality.
 For the set of Bell-diagonal states on the qubit-pair systems, since the reduced density matrix of a subsystem is a maximally mixed state, $H(B)=1$, the conditional von Neumann entropy of the state is reduced to $H(A|B)=H(AB)-H(B)=H(AB)-1$.
 Using the notation in Eq.~\eqref{Bell_diagonal}, the term of joint von Neumann entropy can be expressed by

 Thus, the lower bound of one-way distillable entanglement for a pair of qubits becomes the following optimization problem,

 As this is a convex optimization problem, we can solve it efficiently via off-the-shelf numerical toolboxes.
 We present numerical results for some values of $\alpha$ in Fig.~\ref{fig:numeric_entropy}.
 Given any $\alpha>1$, the estimation value $E_{D\rm ,est}^\rightarrow(S)$ is a convex function on $S\in(2\alpha,2\sqrt{1+\alpha^2}]$.
 Following Eq.~\eqref{convexity}, the solution can be directly lifted as the lower bound on one-way distillable entanglement for a general state.
+Notably, in the special case of $\alpha=1$ that corresponds to the original CHSH expression, our numerical estimation coincides with the existing analytical result~\cite{arnon2019device},